-An education major who fails to maintain a cumulative GPA of at least 2.5 will be placed on Academic Probation and will be permitted to enroll in a maximum of 14 credits for the subsequent semester.
+An education major who fails to maintain a cumulative GPA of at least 2.7 will be required to complete an Academic Success Plan with his/her advisors and will be permitted to enroll in a maximum of 15 credits for the subsequent semester.
 Students on probation will be required to complete an Academic Success Plan with their advisors.

-If an education major's GPA is below 2.5 for two consecutive semesters, the student will be placed on academic suspension and will not be permitted to enroll in any education courses without successfully appealing academic suspension through the academic department to the Teacher Education Admission Appeals Committee (TEAAC).
+If an education major's GPA is below 2.7 for two consecutive semesters, the student will be placed on academic suspension and will not be permitted to enroll in any education courses without successfully appealing academic suspension through the academic department.
 If appeal is denied, the student will be advised into a non-education major.
 Academic Suspension does not apply to summer sessions.
 Students placed on academic suspension after spring semester may enroll in summer courses and are encouraged to do so.